cherieasa/comp30027-pose-classification/README.md

 # comp30027-pose-classification
-COMP30027 Machine Learning Project 1 (2021 Semester 1).
 Using a Supervised Naives Bayes Learner to classify poses from key points corresponding to 11 main parts of the body in (x,y) points.
 With a analysis report.

 There are 4 main functions or steps.